Monday, February 22, 2010

 B: Yet more backhanded compliments here: ‘your breath smelled good when you kissed me’!

-A: I suppose this is more upbeat than Iceland actually and even gives Germany a run for its money in terms of getting people up and going for it.
-It couldn’t possibly come from any other country than Greece – even from Cyprus it would just seem like they were copying (not that they would ever do something like that, of course!).
-Completely authentic then and certainly easy to get into…
+A: I suppose this is more upbeat than Iceland actually, and even gives Germany a run for its money in terms of getting people up and going for it.
+It couldn’t come from anywhere other than Greece – even from Cyprus it would seem like they were copying.
+Completely authentic then, and easy to get into.

-V: …but at the same time it maintains an odd distance that tends to negate lines like “Stis agalias su to apanemo limani / Erixa ayira ospu rothise i avyi”.
+V: And yet it maintains an odd distance that tends to negate lines like “Stis agalias su to apanemo limani / Erixa ayira ospu rothise i avyi”.
 Seeing the drummer in his football kit (or whatever sport it is) makes the postcard for Greece my favourite of the contest.

 20 Austria